Magik Two: Story of the Fall

-Magik Two: Story of the Fall is the second album in the Magik series by well-known trance DJ and producer Tiësto, who, at the time of the album's release was known as DJ Tiësto; the album was released on Tiësto's Black Hole record label.
+Magik Two: Story of the Fall is the second album in the Magik series by trance DJ and producer Tiësto, who, at the time of the album's release was known as DJ Tiësto; the album was released on Tiësto's Black Hole record label.
 As with the rest of the Magik series, the album is a live turntable mix.